 Embryo grading usually follows a universal rule.
 However, each fertility clinic may have a unique grading system with a little different from others, which causes a slight difference in the embryo grading results.
 According to references, determining and evaluating a day five embryo grade is more complicated than a day 3 one.

 The embryologists examine the following aspects at this stage:

 Degree of blastocyst expansion: The amount that the blastocyst expands is called the blastocyst expansion degree.
 In this stage, the size of the blastocoel (fluid-filled cavity in the embryo) is measured, which varies between 1 and 6.
-The best size is 6 in this stage.
+The best size is 6 at this stage.
 A day five embryo grading in the blastocyst stage is done as the following:

 - Number 1: Blastocoel cavity has filled less than half of the embryo.